rackerlabs/rackspace-how-to/content/cloud-files/best-practices-for-using-cloud-files.md

 You can do this in a local database, which significantly reduces the chance of a naming conflict.
-With this approach, if there is an update to an object, it is known in which container the object is located.
+With this approach, if there is an update to an object, you know in which container the object is located.
 This enables a simple update to the object without having to list all of the containers, which significantly reduces the time required to complete updates.